MasterChef Winner 2019

 Irini Tzortzoglou is the wonderfully charming winner of MasterChef 2019.
 Throughout the competition she successfully used a variety of traditional Greek ingredients in dishes which consistently impressed the judges as well as guest chefs such as Raymond Blanc and Michel Roux Jr. In the competition final, her take on classic Greek dishes which she elevated to a new level in her uniquely playful style won over judges, John Torode & Gregg Wallace and she was crowned the popular winner.

 Since winning MasterChef, Irini is thrilled to be writing her first book which will be published by Headline in July 2020.
-Irini's debut cookbook, Under the Oliver Tree: Recipes from my Greek Kitchen is filled with Irini's signature dishes that range from everyday meals for the home cook, or special creations for entertaining.
+Irini's debut cookbook, Under the Olive Tree: Recipes from my Greek Kitchen (to be published on the 23rd July 2020), is filled with Irini's signature dishes that range from everyday meals for the home cook, or special creations for entertaining.
 As well as her recipes, Irini divulges her top tips and tricks for those moments when you have a little more time or want to impress.
 Under the Olive Tree can be pre-ordered on Amazon.
+Recently Irini has trained to become an Olive Oil Sommelier and plans to use this impressive credential throughout 2020 with olive oil tastings and demos, showcasing her extensive knowledge and the huge benefits and versatility of olive oil.

 Irini was born in a small village on the island of Crete and was the youngest of three.
 Her early memories of life are of scarcity of luxuries but an abundance of fresh, home-cooked food in a loving home full of people.
 Treats were rare and usually home-made, delicious and created with produce the family grew, were given or sourced.
 Being raised in a culturally mixed environment - Irini’s mother originated from Crete and her father from Anatolia – Irini was blessed with different but equally valuable life lessons and principles.
 Hospitality, responsibility and pride on one side and humility, appreciation and a zest for life on the other.